rigard/rulebooks/rulebooks/colossal-arena.md

 ## Checking for Elimination

 If, at the end of a player's turn, all remaining creatures have a combat or spectator card played on them in the current combat row, and if there is a creature with a single lowest combat value in that combat row, then this creature is eliminated from the tournament.
 When a creature is eliminated, turn the eliminated creature card face down.
 Then begin a new combat row below the previous combat row and start a new round.
-At the end of the game, you will usually have a total of 6 rows of cards (the row of creature cards, and one row of combat cards for each of the 5 rounds of play below that. ~~See the end of these rules for an example of what the playing area might look like at the end of a game.)~~
+At the end of the game, you will usually have a total of 6 rows of cards (the row of creature cards, and one row of combat cards for each of the 5 rounds of play below that).

 ## Bet Values